riskframe/ai-rmm/framework/map-3.3.md

 3. Document the targeted application scope in a detailed manner, ensuring that it aligns with the AI system's capabilities, risk classification, and application context.

 ### Map 3.3.5.
 Continuously Evaluate and Adapt Scope.

+Continuously evaluating and adapting the application scope involves ongoing assessment of the AI system's performance, contextual changes, and evolving organizational needs.
+This practice ensures that the application scope remains relevant, effective, and aligned with the system's capabilities and objectives.
+By monitoring the system's performance, soliciting feedback from stakeholders, and staying abreast of technological advancements, organizations can proactively adjust the scope to maximize the system's value and mitigate potential risks.

+Continuously reviewing and evaluating the targeted application scope of the AI system involves regularly gathering feedback, assessing new information, and adapting the scope accordingly.
+This includes considering input from users, stakeholders, and regulators, ensuring that the scope remains relevant and aligned with the system's capabilities and risk profile.
+By maintaining a living document, organizations can document changes and ensure that the scope reflects the most current understanding of the system's capabilities and objectives.

 #### Sub Practices